webdenim/vue-cli-plugin-material/README.md

 ## Prerequisites

-This is a plugin for Vue CLI 3.x, so it's assumed you have [vue-cli](https://github.com/vuejs/vue-cli) installed:
+This is a plugin for @vue/cli@^3.0.0-beta.10 and Webpack 4, so it's assumed you have [vue-cli](https://github.com/vuejs/vue-cli) installed:

 ```bash
 npm i -g @vue/cli